theripper93/Levels/ISSUES.md

 * Once you have this informations use the `Bug Report Template`

 ```
 NOTE: Many of my modules rely on the Game Canvas, if you are using FoundryVTT with Game Canvas Disabled or with no active scene, you might encounter errors.
-You can ignore these errors, no fixes will be provided for error tiggered by a disabled game canvas.
+You can ignore these errors, no fixes will be provided for error tiggered by a disabled game canvas or no active scene.
 ```

 **BUG REPORT TEMPLATE**